parrotjs/parrotjs/documentation/parrot.notification.md

 ##### .remove(&lt;String...&gt;)

-Remove a `Notification` that exists in the namespace.
+Removing a `Notification` that exists in the namespace.

 ```coffee
 parrot.nofitication.remove 'sample'